Frequently Asked Questions

 - How do I refer a youth to one of the YRTCs?

-Q. Does the YRTCs provide treatment for mental health disorders?
+Q. Do YRTCs provide treatment for mental health disorders?

 A: The YRTCs were developed to provide treatment for American Indian/Alaska Native (AI/AN) youth who are characterized as alcohol and substance abusers.
 The YRTCs also provide treatment for youth who are diagnosed with a co-occurring disorder, meaning the individual has one or more substance abuse disorders and one or more psychiatric/mental health disorders at the same time.
 In other words, for youth to be admitted into one of the centers, they need to be evaluated as having either a substance abuse disorder or co-occurring disorder and be identified as clinically appropriate for the center.